SiJBC/Gomoku-Typescript/README.md

 To run the game open the root folder of the application:

-* use npm install or yarn add
+* use npm install or yarn install
 * then npm or yarn start
 * the game can be easily edited in the app.ts file to alter the size of the board.
 * Once the board length has been selected make sure you push start to begin the game